ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 _Note: This can be done as often as the query input field allows for a size perspective.
 In contrast to the 'Search' queries, the filter queries don't care on upper/lower case for the operator keywords_

+* Using bracket "(" ")"
+  * In more complex queries it is often either required / or senseful to put certain sub-query or calculations in brackets - so that execution is done in the right sequence.

 ### Special Operators

 In addition to the usual operators before, GoldenCheetah has some build-in extras you can use.